High Contrast Mode:

 • Turn the pilot valve to the "pilot" position (most have three positions: off, on, and pilot).
 Place a lit match or lighter close to the pilot assembly.
 Press the reset button for approximately 30 seconds.

 • Slowly release the button and check that the flame stays lit.
 If not, repeat the steps above.
-If it stays lit you can turn the valve to the “on” position and replace the furnace door.
+If it stays lit, you can turn the valve to the "on" position and replace the furnace door.

 • Turn your furnace back on and set the thermostat to call for heat.